-Current research on additive manufacturing includes fabrication at a range of length-scales, from the micrometre and millimetre scales for printed devices, to more than a metre for metallic aerospace components.
+Current research on printing and additive manufacturing includes fabrication at a range of length-scales, from the micrometre and millimetre scales for printed devices, to more than a metre for metallic aerospace components.

-Additive manufacture (AM) is a disruptive technology; it offers unique opportunities for producing new components, structures and products.
-These products potentially offer better properties, novel design opportunities (via topological optimisation), shorter lead-time and reduced environmental impact.
+Printing and additive manufacture (AM) are disruptive technologies; they offer opportunities for producing components, structures and products with unique structures and properties.
+These products potentially offer tailored properties, novel design opportunities (via topological optimisation), shorter lead-time and reduced environmental impact.

 Additive manufacture includes a broad range of methods that are currently undergoing rapid development.
 The term is arguably preferable to the popular term ‘3D printing’ in that many conventional manufacturing processes are ‘subtractive’ in nature.